 This varies depending on the cruise line.
 Most cruise lines offer your stateroom, all meals in the casual dining spaces and dining rooms, musical shows, club entrances, karaoke and pool area for the price of your cruise.
 Many cruise lines offer upgraded dining options in specialty restaurants, spa services and some fun extras like martini classes or dance lessons.
 Getting off the ship at port of call is always free of course, but if you’d like to take an organized shore excursion, there is always an additional fee.

 Most cruise lines can work with a range of food allergies, but only in the formal dining rooms.
 I highly recommend that you speak with a vacation planner at the cruise line of your choice about this topic, as each cruise line handles food allergies differently.

 12. Can I bring food or beverages on board?

-Each cruise ship is different with respect to what you can and can not bring on board.
+All cruise ships are different with respect to what you can and can not bring on board.
 Some cruise lines allow you to bring in a case of water, a 6 pack of soda, 2 bottles of wine – and some don’t allow you to bring ANY sodas.
 Check with your cruise line before packing!

 This post was created as part of my collaboration with Carnival.
 As always, all of the opinions, thoughts, and ideas in this post are my own.